minucas/bigcont/zookeeper/README.md

 understand imagestreams, so there is no "correct" way to reference an imagestream from a pod, so we have to referencence the registry service IP.
 Anyway this is only for understanding the pains behind this approach.

+An important thing to note is that ports 2181, 2888, and 3888 should be open across all three machines.
+In this example, config, port 2181 is used by ZooKeeper clients to connect to the ZooKeeper servers, port 2888 is used by peer ZooKeeper servers to communicate with each other, and port 3888 is used for leader election.
+You may chose any ports of your liking.
+It's usually recommended that you use the same ports on all of the ZooKeeper servers.
 ``````
 $ oc login -u system:admin
 $ REG=$(oc --namespace=default get svc docker-registry --template={{.spec.portalIP}}):5000